jfaraudo/SIESTA_examples/H2O/visualization_example/readme.md

+HOMO/LUMO visualization with VMD

-Images generated with VMD with screenshot with the options used to generate this image and the corresponding .cube files
+Images generated with VMD with screenshot with the options used to generate this image from the corresponding .cube files